2025 NHL Draft

 Ravensbergen is 6-foot-5 and effectively robotic in a good way, he owns space well in the crease and plays to his strengths.
 You can tell the calming impact he has on Prince George, especially when the goalie cleans up some of the multiple defensive mistakes and poor boxouts that the Cougars dealt with earlier in the season.

-Ravensbergen is imposing in one-on-one situations and odd-man rushes, a rarity for junior hockey goalies.
+Ravensbergen is imposing in 1-on-1 situations and odd-man rushes, a rarity for junior hockey goalies.
 He swallows everything and while players try to wait him out, he frequently ushers shooters into worse shots with how well he tracks.

 His movement is impressive for his size, he’s straight up explosive, and he does a better job than expected handling rebounds when having to make saves while going east to west and vice versa.